 Final track, also from The Preacher’s Wife, is Joy To The World.
 The track starts off quietly, but then suddenly bursts into a huge gospel track.
 With Whitney’s gospel routes (via her mother, Cissy) it was inevitable that there would be one belting track in this style.
 Despite this not being a new song from her, it really brings a fantastic album to a warm Christmas time album.
 It comes complete with a false ending too… just as you think The Georgia Mass Choir has ended on a high, the rim-shot taps the track back in again for the final time.

 Christmas albums can be really hit or miss, and you’d imagine that a successful singer like Whitney either a) didn’t need the cash, or b) could do this with her eyes closed.

-To be honest, it starts off a on shaky ground, but the album soon redeems itself, with Little Drummer Boy, Deck The Halls/Silent Night, and Joy To The World being fantastic versions of these well known songs.
+To be honest, it starts off a on shaky ground, but the album soon redeems itself, with Little Drummer Boy, Deck The Halls/Silent Night, and Joy To The World being highlights as fantastic versions of these well known songs.

 The festive cheer is here!

 - POP RESCUE 2014 RATING: 4 / 5

 - 2003 UK CHART POSITION: Did not chart.